Stack of corn fritters recipe photo

 Here’s what to do

-• Combine corn kernels, edamame, spring onions, ground and chopped coriander, flour, baking powder, whole egg and salt & pepper in a bowl.
-Stir to combine, so all the flour is mixed evenly through.
+• Combine remaining corn kernels, edamame if using, spring onions, ground and chopped coriander, flour, baking powder, whole egg and salt & pepper in a bowl.
+Add the creamed corn and stir to combine, so all the flour is mixed evenly through.
+Don’t overmix.

 • Fold through the egg whites until combined.